 March 24, 2008

-NEW YORK—Girl Scouts of the USA has announced the appointment of Laurel Richie as Senior Vice President and Chief Marketing Officer, effective March 24th.
+New York, N.Y.—Girl Scouts of the USA has announced the appointment of Laurel Richie as Senior Vice President and Chief Marketing Officer, effective March 24th.
 In her new position, Richie will be responsible for Girl Scouts of the USA brand, communications, publishing, marketing and Web-based initiatives.

 "We are delighted to have Laurel on board," said Kathy Cloninger, CEO of Girl Scouts of the USA.
 "She will play a major part in the rollout of our new brand strategy, and will help ensure that a comprehensive media and communications strategy is in place to support our brand efforts.
 This work will strengthen Girl Scouts' position as the leading experts on girls and girl leadership, and will help attract a new generation of girls and adult volunteers to the Girl Scout Movement."